-Dwight Howard: Former NBA player angers China over Taiwan reference
+Dwight Howard: Former NBA player apologizes after angering China over Taiwan reference

 Taiwanese have also reacted to the row.
 "You won't be able to find this kind of freedom in China," one Facebook user wrote, referring to the chance of spending a night at the Presidential Office.

-Some were concerned of escalation tensions with Beijing.
-"Foreigners won't be in Taiwan if there is a war," another comment read.

-In a tweet posted on Friday, Howard wrote "Taiwan calling" with an emoji of a pair of eyes, without elaborating further.
+On Friday, while speaking at a public event in Taiwan, Howard claimed he had been misinterpreted.

+"It was not my intention to harm anyone," he says.
+"I don't want to get involved in any politics.
+I am a human, and I have the right to speak."

 His team Taoyuan Leopards didn't respond to the BBC's request for comment.

 This is not the first time a US basketball star has been caught in a row with China.